pfheatwole/thesis/source/derivations.rst

 also produces a simpler dynamics model, but again at the cost of making it less convenient to precompute the apparent inertia matrix.

+The main purpose of this model is for validating model implementations.
+An implementation of this model is available as :py:class:`Paraglider6c
+<glidersim:pfh.glidersim.paraglider.Paraglider6c>` in the ``glidersim``
+package.

 Computing the inertial derivatives with respect to the body frame:

 .. math::